 Mid-Range Budget: 100-120 USD per Day

-Things to Do and See in Cape Town
+Things to Do and See for Cape Town Backpackers

 You’ll not have a shortage of things to do or see in Cape Town.
 No matter what your budget, there is always something to keep you entertained in the city.
 In fact, despite the fact that I spent a week in Cape Town, I didn’t even come close to seeing or doing all I could.
 I need to get back.
 It really might be the perfect city!